K-AlfredIwasaki/job_hunting_made_easy/project1b/README.md

 ### Step 1.
 Data Collection and Preprocessing

 **From Techcrunch**
+- Input: search keywords
+- Output: a list of startups with some info.

 - Get a list of startup companies with a key word "raises C round" at Techcrunch.
 For each company, we also collect a link to each article that mention about a company and a short exerpt from the article.
 Now we have a title, a link, and an exerpt column.
 - Extract a funding round, money raised for the round, and when the article was published at from existing three columns.